aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 - `<path-to-storage-parameters>` is the **absolute** path to file `storage/generated/storage-output.json`
 - `<path-to-monitoring-parameters>` is the **absolute** path to file `monitoring/generated/monitoring-output.json`

-These files are input information for ArmoniK about containing the information about storage and monitoring tools previously created.
+These files are input information for ArmoniK containing the information about storage and monitoring tools previously created.

 The ArmoniK deployment generates an output file `armonik/generated/armonik-output.json` that contains the endpoint URL of ArmoniK control plane.